kildealab/dicoPATH/README.md

 ## Usage
 ### Downloading data from the Treatment Planning System
-Instructions for downloading DICOM data from the Varian Eclipse TPS (tested on versions 15 and 18) can be found here [TO DO: ADD LINK].
+Instructions for downloading DICOM data from the Varian Eclipse TPS (tested on versions 15 and 18) can be found here: [TPS Download Instructions](https://docs.google.com/document/d/1NtpMWKvi45IYjV2Tp65CwWPKFmXAfJu6idoXx9AcafA/edit?usp=sharing).
-Files should be exported all at once per patient, each in their own directory.
+Files should be exported all at once per patient, each in their own patient directory.

 The code expects that each patient has their own directory with a dump of unorganized DICOM files for all images, like so (note the patient directories can have any names):